 To develop our technology and broaden our partner network, we are building a pilot unit at the heart of the petrochemical industry – the Brightlands Chemelot Campus in Geleen, Holland.

-The main targets of the RDR pilot project are:
+The main targets of the process heating:

 The pilot layout.